-Transforming the Experience of Students Through Assessment (TESTA) is a method of reviewing the assessment and feedback practices at a programme-level in higher education to identify areas of enhancement and effective practice.
-Since its inception, TESTA and its methodologies have been implemented across a wide range of UK universities, including Strathclyde, Dundee, St Andrews, and Edinburgh.
+Transforming the Experience of Students Through Assessment (TESTA) is a method of reviewing the assessment and feedback practices at a programme-level to identify areas of enhancement and effective practice in higher education.
+Since its inception, TESTA and its methodologies have been implemented across a wide range of UK universities, including Strathclyde, Dundee, and Edinburgh.

 How does it work?

-The backbone of TESTA is made up of data collection of assessment and feedback practices at a course level.
+The core element of TESTA is the collection of data on assessment and feedback practices at a course level.
 These are collated to offer staff a holistic view of the student experience across an entire degree programme.
-Data are collected via course reviews, student questionnaires, and focus groups, with findings discussed at programme-level meetings of teaching teams.
+Data are collected via course reviews, student questionnaires, and focus groups, and programme-level meetings bring teaching teams together to reflect upon current practices and potential enhancement areas.
 These meetings are designed to create an opportunity for teaching staff to exchange assessment and feedback practices collaboratively.

 The benefits of TESTA